Three people honored for saving lives

 Three people were recognized for saving lives in a ceremony at the Pennington County Sheriff's Office Tuesday.

-The office awarded three meritorious service medals.
-These medals are awarded to those who take actions that result in the saving of a life without putting themselves in danger.
+The office awarded three meritorious service medals, which are bestowed on those who take actions that result in the saving of a life without putting themselves in danger.

-Deputy Matthew Bowman and civilian Leslie Winkler received meritorious service medals for saving the life of Rapid City man Douglas Gillard.
+Deputy Matthew Bowman and civilian Leslie Winkler received the medals for saving the life of Rapid City man Douglas Gillard.

 On Feb.
-20, Gillard experienced symptoms of a cardiac event.
-Authorities were notified and neighbor Winkler was doing CPR on the 63-year-old male when Bowman arrived.
+20, 2021, Gillard experienced symptoms of a cardiac event.
+Authorities were notified and neighbor Winkler was performing CPR on the 63-year-old man when Bowman arrived.

 Bowman used an automated external defibrillator (AED) to administer two shocks to the victim and continued CPR until medical personnel arrived.